Kevaughn-B/Kevaughn-B/README.md

 ###

-<p align="left">🔭 - I'm currently working on...<br>🌱 - I recently built a program...<br>👯 - I'm looking to collaborate on interesting and innovative ideas!
+<p align="left">🔭 - I'm currently working on a Smart Budgeting App<br>🌱 - I recently built a program that provided help for farmers<br>👯 - I'm looking to collaborate on interesting and innovative ideas!
 Contact me at k.dorianbenjamin@gmail.com</p>

 ###